I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 It is typical of a Ripper theory that once it is suggested its adherents won’t let it die.
 So it is with Dr. Cream, however, at the Casebook website he is listed as the 17th most popular choice for a Ripper suspect among 22 listed.

-Earlier Hall had defended Cream in a bigamy case.
+- Earlier Hall had defended Cream in a bigamy case.
 Cream’s defence was that he could not be guilty because at the time of the alleged bigamous union he was in prison in Sydney.
-Enquiries revealed there was indeed a Thomas Neill Cream under lock and key and that his description fitted that of the man charged with bigamy.
+Inquiries revealed there was indeed a Thomas Neill Cream under lock and key in Australia and that his description fitted that of the man charged with bigamy.

 - “The Man Who Would Be Jack the Ripper.”
 The Scotsman, October 14, 2005.